-You can buy the “Europa” photobook here:
+You can buy the “Europa” photobook here, the second edition is available from December 2018:

 In 2017, I walked the streets of 26 European countries with my camera in a fully independent journey, taking about 85,000 photos.